-Select, clean, and bootstrap data for training machine learning algorithms in 9 languages (including Thai, Vietnamese, and Arabic).
-Oversee data collection and annotation efforts: hire, train, and manage a team of over 75 annotators.
-Ensure high quality data for training by assessing performance of the models (reviewing precision, recall, confidence scores, etc.) and continuously interviewing language annotators about the trends they notice in the data.
-Lead team of interns on research and development of non-English text classification
+Select, clean, and bootstrap data for training machine learning algorithms in 12 languages (including Thai, Vietnamese, and Arabic).
+Led the development of our first neural net for sentiment classification in Chinese.
+Conduct research on the use of lexical features and lexical relationships to expedite text classification projects.
+Oversee data collection and annotation efforts: hire, train, and manage a team of over 50 annotators.
+Ensure high quality data for training by assessing performance of the models (reviewing precision, recall, confidence scores, etc.) and by continuously interviewing language annotators about the trends they notice in the data.
+Lead team of interns on research and development of non-English text classification.

-Design and lead socio-spatial research projects.
-Currently using Natural Language Processing (Topic Modeling and Sentiment Analysis with sci-kit learn, NLTK, and pandas) to understand argument strategies in politically charged issues.
-Contribute to lab-based projects using data visualization and mapping.
+Design and lead socio-spatial research projects about language use as related to urban development in New York City.
+Used Natural Language Processing (Topic Modeling and Sentiment Analysis with Spacy, sci-kit learn and NLTK) to understand argument strategies in politically charged issues.
+Contributed to lab-based projects using data visualization and mapping.

 Collected a corpus of over 45,000 text messages sent and received by bilingual young adults to analyze the relationship between text messaging and literacy.
 Proposed a taxonomy to understand the communicative effect of emojis, abbreviations, and other textisms.